 Devilles were nice radios back in the day.

 Some models were installed in Cadillacs.

-When I first met Keith we shook hands and I learned that he was majoring in Political Science, “Poli Sci,” and in that first encounter I decided that I liked him.
+When I first met Keith Lepor we shook hands and I learned that he was majoring in Political Science, “Poli Sci,” and in that first encounter I decided that I liked him.
 He said he hoped to go on to graduate studies at a place called the John F. Kennedy School of Government at Harvard, and then go into politics.
-He said he was a Jewish student from Marblehead, Massachusetts and a Russian Jew; evidently his last name was originally “Lepperevetski” which had been shortened to “Lepper” when his parents emigrated to America.
+He said he was a Jewish student from Marblehead, Massachusetts and a Russian Jew; evidently his last name was originally “Leporevetski” which had been shortened to “Lepor” when his parents emigrated to America.
 Keith was quite proud of his heritage and told me that his father had once flown in the same fighter squadron as Moshe Dayan.
 I also learned that Keith was into the Martial Arts, and he showed me some of his trophies – evidently he had won third prize in a national knife-fighting competition of some sort

 We had adjoining rooms on the first floor of Lyman, which were arranged in such a way that you had to enter through the hall door into Keith’s room, and walk through his room, in order to get to mine.
 As I had arrived first, I chose the room further from the hall, and it seemed a good choice – better that I disturb him in getting to my room, I felt, than he me en route to his; but on the other hand, the inner room was smaller-sized.

 Keith and I enjoyed many a good conversation at first and it turned out we had a Poli Sci course together that term, called American Foreign Policy.
 He was very studious, which I liked, but also seemed a bit off – as if he always had something to prove to the world, a chip-on-the-shoulder kind of aura.